Spending Time with Venerable Ñāṇavimala

-As I introduced myself he expressed his surprise that even though I had been in robes for some years I wasn’t ordained as a bhikkhu (monk), but as a sāmaṇera (novice monk) and he encouraged me to take bhikkhu or higher ordination soon.
+As I introduced myself he expressed his surprise that even though I had been in robes for some years I wasn’t ordained as a bhikkhu (monk), but as a sāmaṇera (novice monk) and he encouraged me to take bhikkhu ordination soon.
 He gave some brief instructions about the life of a monk: that one should cut one’s connection with one’s family, lay-friends and one’s old country.
 Then one should stay near one’s preceptor or teacher without going here and there for the first five years at least, and even more, if one doesn’t feel ready to live independently.
-Then one should study and memorise the important passages from the Pāli suttas (discourses) and vinaya (monastic discipline).
+Then one should study and memorise the important passages from the Pāli suttas (discourses) and Vinaya (monastic discipline).
 He didn’t fully endorse the Abhidhamma books.

 He praised the gradual training and recommended me to practice loving-kindness (mettā bhāvanā) as a foundation for a more advanced practice since it gladdens the mind and makes it vast and peaceful and happy.
 Then one should proceed to breathing meditation (ānāpānasati) and work towards developing absorption (jhāna).
 He praised the jhānas most highly, and considered them the foundation for insight.
 When told that some Burmese and Thai teachers don’t emphasize jhānas he would reply with: ‘Well, why then would Lord Buddha so many times teach about them in the suttas?’